SidRoberts/centum/docs/flash/index.md

 );
 ```

+Each of these methods sets the appropriate message type, which can later be styled differently in your templates.
+For example, you might display `danger` messages in red to indicate errors, while `success` messages appear in green to highlight positive feedback.
+This separation helps guide the user’s attention and improves overall usability.

 And now you can output the messages in your view:

 ```php
 echo $flash->output();
 ```

+The `output()` method will automatically fetch all stored messages, apply the formatter to ensure consistent presentation, and clear them from the session so that they are not displayed again.
+This behaviour follows the typical "show once" nature of Flash messages.

 If you're using Twig, you can also use the [Flash Twig extension](../twig/flash.md).
+This makes it even easier to integrate messages into your templates without writing additional boilerplate code.